 Two world-class universities have come together for you

-To get the most out of this course, we encourage you to keep in mind the following:
+To help you get the most out of this, we encourage you to be:

 - Curious – ask questions, seek clarification, be open to others’ differences